piwvh/php-eureka/README.md

 ]);
 ```

-List of all available configuration includes:
+List of all available configuration are as follows:

 - `eurekaDefaultUrl` (default: `http://localhost:8761`);
 - `hostName`